-Stages and content of lessons Practical task 1 Introduction to 3D Printing - Introduction to Design Principles.
+Exan nple of the organization of practical classes Stages and content of lessons Practical task 1 Introduction to 3D Printing - Introduction to Design Principles.
 2 Theoretical foundations.
 Students must complete The first classes can be devoted to familiarizing students with the several versions of sketches. theoretical foundations of 3D modeling and printing.
 In the introductory lesson, students learn about different types of 3D printers, what programs are best used to work with for prototyping a model, and what materials can be used for printing.
 3 Design and modeling.
 In the practical task, the result At this stage, students learn more about the design process.
 They learn is the creation of a simple 3D techniques for creating complex shapes and functional design objects in a model and the creation of a variety of object modeling software.
 Here they will study the construction visualization in the selected of three-dimensional models on a PC, work in 3D programs (Blender, program.
 3DsMax, Sketch Up, Shapr, etc.) and visualization of the idea.
-4 Preparation for 3D printing.
+212 4 Preparation for 3D printing.
 Self-preparation of the model Students learn how to work in special programs and adjust print settings. for printing.
 Choosing the right material for your project.
-5 Printing process.
+36 4 4 4 5 Printing process.
 Monitor the printing process Students learn to create prototypes of their own projects and test them for and solve problems. compliance with specified requirements.
-6 Post-processing of the product.
-Testing the object for use in At this stage, having received the finished product, the student proceeds to finalizing your layout. its post-processing (sanding, painting, etc.).
-7 Analysis and evaluation.
-Presentation of finished Evaluate print quality and its effectiveness in creating a layout. projects and discussion of their application
+Tradition that the state of the 6 Post-processing of the product.
+Testing the object for use in At this stage, having received the finished product, the student proceeds to finalizing your layout.
+7 its post-processing (sanding, painting, etc.).
+Presentation of finished 7 Analysis and evaluation.
+Evaluate print quality and its effectiveness in creating a layout. projects and discussion of their application